Nootka Crisis: Nootka Conventions

 By 1793 Britain and Spain had become allies in the war against France.
 The issues of the Nootka Crisis had become less important, so the new British foreign minister Grenville dropped any territorial claim in order to avoid raising "useless jealousy" on the part of Spain.
 The Third Nootka Convention was signed on January 11, 1794 in Madrid, under which both nations agreed to abandon Nootka Sound, with a ceremonial transfer of the post at Friendly Cove to the British.
 The quiet abandonment of Britain's plans for colonization, owing to the emerging crisis in Europe after the French Revolution, and Vancouver's embarrassment at Nootka subsequently led to some misinterpretation of his achievement and of British imperial thinking at the time.

-The terms of the last convention were fullfiled on March 28, 1795.
+The terms of the last convention were fulfilled on March 28, 1795.
 José Manuel de Álava representing Spain and Lieutenant Thomas Pearce Britain. reached Nootka Sound on board of a Spanish ship.
-The British flag was ceremoniously raised and lowered on the small beach that Meares had buy to Maquinna.
+The British flag was ceremoniously raised and lowered on the small beach that Meares had bought from Maquinna.
 Afterwards, Pearce presented the flag to Maquinna and asked him to raise it whenever a ship appeared.

 Under the Nootka Conventions, Britain and Spain agreed not to establish any permanent base at Nootka Sound, but ships from either nation could visit.
 The two nations also agreed to prevent any other nation from establishing sovereignty.

 The Nootka Conventions are sometimes described as a commitment by Spain to withdraw from the northwest coast, but there was no such requirement.